vichitr/Alien-Attack/README.md

 ## How to Download and Play

 ### Downloading the game
-- You can download the game from [release section](https://github.com/vichitr/Alien-Attack/releases) or by cliking on `Alien Attack.zip` repository or from [here](https://github.com/vichitr/Alien-Attack/raw/master/Alien%20Attack.zip).
+- You can download the game from [release section](https://github.com/vichitr/Alien-Attack/releases) or from [here](https://github.com/vichitr/Alien-Attack/raw/master/Alien%20Attack.zip).
 - After downloading unzip the downloaded folder i.e. `Alien Attack.zip`.
 - Now run `AlienAttack.py` file and game window will appear.
 Start playing and have fun.